UVic Flute Syllabus Spring term 2025

 3. to build performance confidence and ability based on experiential performance experiences (e.g., through studio recitals, Tuesday music, Friday music, graduation recitals)

-4. to support development of a physically and emotionally healthy and sustainable performance practice (i.e., building awareness of HOW to approach work in the practice room to increase productivity and personal satisfaction)
+4. to support development of a physically and emotionally healthy and sustainable performance practice (i.e., building awareness of HOW to approach work in the practice room to increase productivity and personal satisfaction and avoid injury and/or burnout)

 Health If any health-related concerns arise through the course of the year please immediately inform me, and I will extend the same courtesy to you.
 We will accommodate the situation as needed.

-Please keep a close eye both on the blog and your UVic email address for important updates and details.
+Communication Announcements will either be posted on the UVic flute blog: https://finearts.uvic.ca/music/flute/ or communicated through email.
+Please keep a close eye both on the blog and your email for important updates and details.
 Consistent and open lines of communication will significantly support your success.

-Please note the lesson schedule will occasionally need to fluctuate.
+Scheduling: Please note: Please note the lesson schedule will occasionally need to fluctuate to accommodate my own performance schedule.
+Maintaining my own artistic practice helps me stay current as a professional musician and teacher and therefore ultimately helps YOU.
 Thank you in advance for your flexibility.

 Course requirements:

-2. Each undergraduate student is required to develop growing mastery towards the technical exam (administered in February), while each graduate student is required to demonstrate progress on individually assigned orchestral excerpts (as specified the first week of term).
+2. Each undergraduate student is required to develop growing mastery towards the technical exam (administered in February), while each graduate student is required to demonstrate progress on individually assigned orchestral excerpts (excerpts will be decided in consultation with student in the beginning of each term).

 Attendance policy